lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 #### Pipeline Stage #4: Render Results

-The last pipeline stage renders all the results and looks just like the last stage in Tutorial Step 3 with only small changes being:
+The last pipeline stage renders all the results and looks just like the last stage in Tutorial Step 3 with the only small changes being:

 1. The stage now reads from Stage #3 via pipeS3toS4Fifo: